Consensys/deposit-sc-dafny/wiki/repeatability.md

 Dafny program verifier finished with 9 verified, 0 errors root@749938cb155d:/deposit-sc-dafny#
 ```
-You can check all the files using the following command (it can take up to several minutes all the files):
+You can check all the files using the following command (it can take up to several minutes to process all the files):
 ```bash
 /home/user1/deposit-sc-dafny $ ./verifyAllRec.sh src/dafny/smart
 ```
-This script will run Dafny wth some tracing options that provide some statistics on the verification.
+This script will run Dafny (`noCheating` mode on) with some tracing options that provide some statistics on the verification.

 ## Install Dafny on your computer